microsoft/TaskTracker/README.md

 **The repo includes:**

-* New!!
-Easier way to run the trained probes on new datasets/examples.
+* A script to run the trained probes on new datasets/examples.
 * Steps to recreate our exact large-scale dataset (500K+ examples), and generate a new one, for training and evaluating task drift detection
 * Form to request access to the pre-computed activations
 * Code to extract and analyze LLM activations